-122. This draft Strategic Plan represents the commitment by UNICEF to work tirelessly to fulfil its mandates and galvanize global action to accelerate progress towards achievement of the Sustainable Development Goals and the full realization of child rights.
-The Strategic Plan will chart a course for UNICEF and its partners for this Decade of Action and embody a vision of the transformative change that is possible even amid the crisis and uncertainty that mark the present moment - premised on expanded, innovative engagement with a diverse range of partners, including Governments, United Nations entities, businesses, communities, caregivers, children and young people.
+127. This Strategic Plan represents the commitment by UNICEF to work tirelessly to fulfil its mandates and galvanize global action to accelerate progress towards achievement of the Sustainable Development Goals and the full realization of child rights.
+The Strategic Plan charts a course for UNICEF and its partners for this Decade of Action and embodies a vision of the transformation that is possible even amid the crisis and uncertainty that mark the present moment - premised on expanded, innovative engagement with a diverse range of partners, including Governments, United Nations entities, civil society, businesses, communities, families, caregivers, children and young people.

-123. By applying their collective knowledge, experience, ingenuity, resources and drive, UNICEF and its partners can alleviate the shocks of COVID-19, ensure equitable access to COVID vaccines as a pathway to reach unreached communities and strengthen local systems, bridge the digital divide, prevent further reversals of progress for all children, and enable the world to move forward into an inclusive, green and sustainable recovery that puts children first.
+128. By applying their collective knowledge, experience, ingenuity, resources and drive, UNICEF and its partners can alleviate the shocks of COVID-19, ensure equitable access to COVID vaccines as a pathway to reach unreached communities and strengthen local systems, bridge the digital divide, prevent further reversals of progress for all children, and enable the world to move forward into an inclusive and environmentally sustainable recovery that puts children first.
 By protecting children living amid humanitarian crises and fragility, delivering the kind of support that empowers communities, and investing in the resilience of children, families and systems, the global community can be better prepared for emergencies, prevent the next global crisis and build sustainable progress and peace.

-124. Intentional shifts towards sustainable economies and behaviour can halt environmental degradation, mitigate climate change and enable the world to adapt.
-If societies make the choice to protect social spending, prioritizing the most excluded children, and work to transform structures and norms that perpetuate gender inequality, racism, ableism and other forms of discrimination, children and communities can be lifted out of poverty, the cohesion of societies strenghtened and human rights secured for all children.
+129. Intentional shifts towards sustainable economies and behaviour can be drivers of progress on the 2030 Agenda, halt environmental degradation, mitigate climate change and enable the world to adapt.
+If societies make the choice to protect social spending, prioritizing the most excluded children, and work to transform structures and norms that perpetuate gender inequality, racism, ableism and other forms of discrimination, children and communities can be lifted out of poverty, the cohesion of societies strengthened and human rights secured for all children.

-125. The agenda is ambitious, but so is UNICEF.
+130. The agenda is ambitious, but so is UNICEF.
 Children and young people are demanding change, for the childhoods that are theirs by right and a future that belongs to them.
-UNICEF has an imperative, and a chance, to help to lay the foundations of the new social contract our Common Agenda calls for.
+UNICEF has an imperative, and a chance, to help to lay the foundations of the new social contract our common agenda calls for.
 Together with its partners, UNICEF can build a future in which every child is included in society and has their rights fulfilled, opportunities to thrive, and the agency to shape their future according to their own identity and vision.